-Salford University has been carrying out acoustics research for over 30 years.
+Salford University has been carrying out acoustics research since 1965.
 Research is funded by research councils, government bodies, and industry.
 Our research has fed into products that companies make and sell Worldwide, as well as regulations and standards used in the UK, Europe and Beyond.
 We also carry out much public engagement - getting more people aware and interested in acoustic science and engineering.
 We have a thriving and growing postgraduate research community.

 Key areas include building and architectural acoustics, environmental noise, soundscapes, outdoor sound propagation, remote acoustic sensing of metrological conditions, human response to sound and vibration, audio signal processing and transducer design.

 Salford is a lead partner in the BBC Audio Research Partnership working closely with BBC R&D north lab at MediaCityUK.
 This is a five-year Research and Development initiative advancing acoustics and audio research for broadcast.